Skip to content

 The --scope flag supports glob patterns:

-• "chainargos/*" — matches all agents in the chainargos namespace
+• "chainargos/*" — matches all roles in the chainargos namespace

-• "chainargos/backend-engineer" — matches only a specific agent
+• "chainargos/backend-engineer" — matches only a specific role

 Terminal window